Skip to ContentSkip to Navigation

 Accommodation

-Important: The University of Groningen does not provide accommodation.
-You are responsible for arranging your own housing.
-A great starting point is the platform at home in Groningen, which offers helpful tips, including how to spot scams and understand Dutch rental terms.
+The University of Groningen does not provide accommodation, so you are responsible for arranging your own place to stay.
+A great place to begin is the official platform At Home in Groningen, which offers practical tips on where to search, how to recognise scams, and what Dutch rental terms mean.

-SSH (Stichting Studenten Huisvesting) offers a number of short stay rooms for new international students.
+SSH (Stichting Studenten Huisvesting) provides a limited number of short-stay rooms for new international students.
+These rooms are available on a first-come, first-served basis, so register early.

 Homestay with Hospi Housing